Aleppo bombings (April–July 2016)

 The Aleppo bombings (April–July 2016) were intense bombardments on both rebel and government-held areas in the city of Aleppo, Syria starting in late April 2016.
 Some rebel shelling also hit a Kurdish-held part of the city.
-The bombings decreased in intensity after 55 days when a temporary truce was established.
+The bombings decreased in intensity after 55 days when a temporary truce was established on 16 June 2016.
 However, the bombings continued through July.

-The attacks
+Notable attacks

 Al-Quds Hospital

-On 27 April 2016, four consecutive airstrikes in an opposition-held district of Aleppo hit and destroyed al-Quds hospital and nearby homes.
+On 27 April 2016, four consecutive airstrikes in the opposition-held Sukkari district of Aleppo hit and destroyed al-Quds hospital and nearby homes.
 Witnesses said a missile from a low-flying fighter jet hit the hospital directly.
 The Syrian Observatory for Human Rights said at least 27 people were killed.
 Médecins Sans Frontières (MSF) helped to support the hospital and initially said 14 patients and medical staff were killed.
 On 4 May 2016, MSF released a statement saying the death toll had risen to 55 after more bodies were found.
 According to MSF, the pediatric unit of the hospital was almost completely destroyed and the emergency room and laboratory were both entirely destroyed.
 MSF said the hospital would not be able to reopen for at least two weeks.

 NPR reported that Russia and the Syrian government were the only two groups with aircraft in the area.
 According to a US State Department official, there were indications the Syrian government solely conducted the bombing of the hospital.
 The Guardian reported that the attack was "part of a broader pattern of systematic targeting of hospitals by the government of Bashar al-Assad".
 No one claimed responsibility for the airstrike.

 Malla Khan mosque

-On 29 April, the Malla Khan mosque in a government-controlled neighborhood was hit by rockets, killing at least 15 people.
-The Syrian government reported that the Syrian rebels are behind the attack.
+On 29 April, the Malla Khan mosque and lodge in the government-controlled Bab al-Faraj neighborhood was hit by rockets, killing at least 15 worshippers and injuring more.
+The Syrian government reported that Syrian rebels were behind the attack.

 Al-Dabit hospital

-On 3 May, the Syrian rebels fired rockets at government territory and killed 19 people.
-The rockets hit a hospital and killed 3 and wounded 17, according to government sources.
+On 3 May, the Syrian rebels fired more rockets at government territory and killed 19 people.
+The rockets hit a hospital and killed 3 and wounded 17.

 Alleged chemical attacks

-On 2 August, Russia claimed that the Nour al-Din al-Zenki Movement bombed with chemical weapons the government held areas of Aleppo, inflicting losses in civilian population.
+On 2 August, Russia accused the Nour al-Din al-Zenki Movement of using chemical weapons on government soldiers and civilians in Aleppo, killing at least seven and injuring more.